UniRec: Unified Multimodal Encoding for LLM-Based Recommendations: Encoder Implementation Details

 \subsection{Image Encoder}

-Images are processed with CLIP ViT-L/14 \citep{Radford2021}, which produces 512-dimensional embeddings aligned with text through large-scale contrastive pretraining.
+Images are processed with CLIP ViT-B/32 \citep{radford2021learning}, which produces 512-dimensional embeddings aligned with text through large-scale contrastive pretraining.
 This backbone offers a strong balance between representational quality and computational efficiency, enabling reliable multimodal alignment.